3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/mongo/mongoose-and-express.md

 For today, we will build a simple Node app in a folder and a file app.js.

-#### What Is Mongoose?
+### What Is Mongoose?

-Mongoose is an object modeling package - think of it as an ORM (Object Relational Mapper) for Node.
+Mongoose is an object data modeling package - think of it as an ORM (Object Relational Mapper) for Node.
 It gives us the MongoDB CRUD commands.

 <br />